Synapse (SYN) Hits 24 Hour Volume of $11.27 Million

 About Synapse

 Synapse’s genesis date was August 29th, 2021.
 Synapse’s total supply is 211,915,977 tokens and its circulating supply is 180,209,601 tokens.
+The official website for Synapse is synapseprotocol.com.
+The official message board for Synapse is medium.com/@synapseprotocol.
 Synapse’s official Twitter account is @synapseprotocol and its Facebook page is accessible here.
-The official message board for Synapse is medium.com/@synapseprotocol.
-The official website for Synapse is synapseprotocol.com.

 By providing decentralized, permissionless transactions between any L1, sidechain, or L2 ecosystem, Synapse powers integral blockchain activities such as asset transfers, swaps, and generalized messaging with cross-chain functionality – and in so doing enables new primitives based on its cross-chain architecture.”